rzsamrio/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-# C, more singke linked lists
+# C, more single linked lists